msaelices/nativescript-twilio/README.md

   import { getAccessToken, Twilio } from 'nativescript-twilio';
   import * as dialogs from 'tns-core-modules/ui/dialogs';

-  // The following endpoint should return a JSON like this:
+  // The following endpoint should return the raw token in the request body: const accessTokenUrl = 'http://yourserver/path/to/access-token';
-  // {"token": "somevalidtwilioaccesstoken"}
-  const accessTokenUrl = 'http://yourserver/path/to/access-token';
   const headers = {'Authorization': 'Token sometoken'};

+  const phoneNumber = '+1555365432';

   getAccessToken(accessTokenURL, headers)
     .then((token) => { // token is now a valid Twilio Access Token